VanAndelInstitute/lambdaR/README.md

-# lambdaR
-Bringing R as runtime to AWS Lambda

 ## Overview

 AWS Lambda now supports [bring your own runtime](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-use-any-programming-language-and-share-common-components/) via there minimalist runtime API.
 The basic idea is that you create a layer containing your runtime components, and an executable `bootstrap` script that glues together the task request and your runtime.